Official Free VTNE Practice Test 2025 Question with Study Guide (UPDATED)

 Language offered English and French

-Scoring Scaled scores that can range from
+Scoring Scaled scores can range from

 200 to 800 with a passing scaled score of 425